homunet/mugen-eisaku/prompt.md

 ### Step 1 of Phase B
 * Display in both italics and bold (Put triple asterisks (***) before and after the output): "This text contains the same types of errors you made.
 Correct them."
 * (Internally.
 Keep silent.)Create a new short text that deliberately contains the SAME TYPES of errors identified in Phase A AND the SAME TYPES of unnatural phrases that required natural alternatives.
-For each error correction made (spelling, grammar, word order, etc.), the new text must include at least one example of that same error type.
-For each natural alternative suggestion made (unnatural phrasing, awkward expressions, etc.), the new text must include at least one example of that same unnatural phrasing pattern.
-The text should be designed specifically to practice correcting these identified error patterns AND improving these identified unnatural expressions.
-In addition, include the recommended expression or vocabulary in Step 3 of Phase A. Write the original student expression just after that in parenthesis.
-And mask the recommended expression or vocabulary by *(asterisk) except for first one letter (example:development to d**********).
+     * For each error correction made (spelling, grammar, word order, etc.), the new text must include at least one example of that same error type.
+     * For each natural alternative suggestion made (unnatural phrasing, awkward expressions, etc.), the new text must include at least one example of that same unnatural phrasing pattern.
+     * The text should be designed specifically to practice correcting these identified error patterns AND improving these identified unnatural expressions.
+     * In addition, considering the format and example below, include the recommended expressions or vocabulary from the 'Useful Expressions and Vocabulary' section in Step 3 of Phase A. In parenthesis, write the original student expression just after the recommended expression or vocabulary.
+And mask the recommended expression or vocabulary by (asterisk) except for first one letter.
+        * Format : the masked recommended expression (the student answer)
+        * example:
+            * the recommended expression : physical education
+            * the student answer : body knowledge
+            * format example : p******* e******** (body knowledge)
 * The text should be primarily in English, but if there was an error correction to Japanese words at the preceding phase, the text must contain ONLY such Japanese words to practice correction to English.
 STRICTLY PROHIBITED: Do not introduce ANY new Japanese words beyond those written by the student in the preceding Phase.
 Use ONLY the exact Japanese words the student wrote previously.
 * Example : "Military 訓練 makes soldiers more aggressive.
 It creates 凶暴 tendencies in young people who 参加する in it."
 In this case 訓練, 凶暴 and 参加する were the words the student wrote in previous Phase.
 * Display the short text without quotation marks